2106 North Hamilton Street Richmond, Virginia 23230

 How It Works:

-In the spring SPARC selects youth playwrights to participate in the two-week New Voices program.
+In the spring SPARC selects six youth playwrights to participate in the two-week New Voices program.
 The first week features virtual playwriting workshops led by a professional playwright as facilitator and mentor.
 In the virtual workshops students will revise their winning plays, develop new works, and learn about the craft of playwriting.

 In week two of the program SPARC brings the playwrights together for a live, shared experience in Richmond, VA hosted by SPARC.
 Here, the chosen playwrights will work side by side in rehearsal with professional theatre directors and actors in preparation for live, in-person staged readings of their winning plays at SPARC’S Sara Belle November Educational Theater.
+This second week of the program is an overnight residency, where student playwrights spend the night on the campus of Virginia Commonwealth University.

 All playwrights who submit to the program, regardless of their selection status, will receive meaningful feedback from SPARC to support the further development of their plays.